I2-Multimedia-Lab/i2-multimedia-lab.github.io/README.md

 ```
 Done!
 Every one will see Aris in the index page and member page!

 Similarly, delete or edit the members in I2ML just need to delete or edit the corresponding elements of this file!
+Faculty members and Alumi members are in the same way.

 ## Guidance for Update News
 Just edit elements in ``contents/news.js``.